philipayates/academic-kickstart/content/talk/2018DePaul-MathClub.md

 +++
-title = "Where Have You Gone, Joe DiMaggio?: Probability and Hitting Streaks" date = "2018-02-16T12:00:00" dateend="2018-02-16T13:00:00" authors = ["Phil Yates"]
+title = "Where Have You Gone, Joe DiMaggio?
+Probability and Hitting Streaks" date = "2018-02-16T12:00:00" dateend="2018-02-16T13:00:00" authors = ["Phil Yates"]